demml/opsml/docs/docs/installation.md

 - **OPSML_TRACKING_URI**: This is the sql tracking uri to your card registry database.
 If interacting with an `Opsml` server, this will be the http address of the server.
 If this variable is not set, it will default to a local `SQLite` connection.

-- **OPSML_STORAGE_URI**: This is the storage uri to use for storing ml artifacts (models, data, figures, etc.). `Opsml` currently supports local file systems and google cloud storage.
+- **OPSML_STORAGE_URI**: This is the storage uri to use for storing ml artifacts (models, data, figures, etc.). `Opsml` currently supports local file system, google cloud storage and amazon s3.
 If running `Opsml` as an all-in-one interface, this variable is required and will default to a local folder if not specified.
 If interacting with an `Opsml` server, this variable does not need to be set.

 ## TLDR Scenarios